mispon/hey_grpc/README.md

 # hey_grpc

-hey_grpc is very simple cli tool for sending multiple requests on gRPC endpoints.
+`hey_grpc` is very simple cli tool for sending multiple requests on gRPC endpoints.
 Creating this tool was inspired by amazing [hey](https://github.com/rakyll/hey) project.

 ## Installation
-hey_grpc is wrapper on base grpc_cli tool, so it's requered to be istalled:
+`hey_grpc` is wrapper on `grpc_cli` tool, so it's requered to be istalled:
 - `brew install grpc`

 next